DeepStar Six: Plot

 The ensuing detonation collapses part of the seabed, forming a massive fissure in the ocean floor.
-Submarine pilots Osborne and Hodges send an unmanned probe to explore, but lose contact and venture in after it.
+Submarine "Sea Crab" pilots Osborne and Johnny Hodges send an unmanned probe to explore, but lose contact and venture in after it.
 Upon finding the probe, they detect a large sonar contact moments before being attacked and killed by an unseen entity.
-The aggressor then attacks the observation pod, leaving Joyce Collins and a dying Burciaga trapped inside as it teeters on the edge of the ravine.
-Captain Laidlaw and submarine pilot McBride - who is also Collins' lover - attempt a rescue.
-They dock with the pod and rescue Collins, but the unstable hatch door closes on Laidlaw.
-Mortally wounded, he floods the compartment, forcing McBride and Collins to return to their ship and leave without him.
+The aggressor then attacks the observation pod "Sea Star", leaving Joyce Collins and a dying Burciaga trapped inside as it teeters on the edge of the ravine.
+Captain Laidlaw and submarine "Dsrw" pilot McBride - also Collins's lover - attempt a rescue.
+Upon surviving a near-encounter with the creature, they dock with the pod and rescue Collins, but the unstable hatch door closes on Laidlaw.
+Mortally wounded, he floods the compartment, forcing McBride and Collins to return to their "Dsrw" submarine and leave without him.

-The remaining crew now prepare to abandon the base, but the missile platform must first be secured.
+The remaining crew now prepare to abandon the base "Deep Star", but the missile platform must first be secured.
 Without Laidlaw, facility technician Snyder is forced to interpret the unfamiliar protocol.
 When prompted by the computer to explain the reason, Snyder reports "aggression" (due to the creature).
-The computer jumps to the conclusion that an enemy military force is attacking and advises the humans to detonate the missile warheads.
-Snyder complies and the resulting nuclear explosion creates a shockwave that damages DeepStar Six and the cooling system for the base's nuclear reactor.
+The computer concludes that an enemy military force is attacking and advises the humans to detonate the missile warheads.
+Snyder complies and the resulting nuclear explosion creates a shockwave that damages DeepStar Six and the cooling system for the base's nuclear reactor, which will go supercritical and explode in several hours.
 With failed life support, they begin repairs to restore power and pressure for the decompression procedure.